-Welcome to the Lesbian, Gay, Bisexual, Transgender, and Queer Staff at the University of Michigan.
-The group originated from the Division of Student Life and is now open to all staff who self-identify as LGBTQ+ at the institution.
+Welcome to the Lesbian, Gay, Bisexual, Transgender, and Queer Staff at the University of Michigan, a group that is dedicated to all staff who identify within the LGBTQ+ community at the institution.
 To join the group's listserv, please email email@example.com to express interest or request to join the group by submitting an interest form.
 Each semester, the group organizes a few events which allow LGBTQ+ staff around the University to get to know each other and build community.

 The group leads can also be reached at their indivudal emails below,